trisacrypto/trisa/docs/content/getting-started/_index.en.md

 ### Directory Service Registration

 To start your registration, visit [https://vaspdirectory.net/](https://vaspdirectory.net/certificate/registration).
 Note that you can use this website to enter your registration details on a field-by-field basis, or to upload a JSON document containing your registration details.
+Several people at your organization (e.g. legal, technical, administrative points-of-contact) may need to collaborate to complete the needed information.
 The final step of registration will be a [pkcs12 password]({{< ref "/joining-trisa/pkcs12" >}}), which you must keep to decrypt the Identity Certificates that will be sent via email.

 This registration will result in an email being sent to all the technical contacts specified through the webform or in the JSON file.
 The emails will guide you through the remainder of the registration process.
 Once you’ve completed the registration steps, TRISA administrators will receive your registration for review.